 You might think that spurs have only been around for a few hundred years but, while their early incarnations were much cruder they’ve been used by riders the world over for thousands of years.
 First mentioned in 355BC by Xenophon in his seminal book, On Horsemanship, they were also used by the Celts at around 300BC and later the Roman Empire which began around 27BC.

 Ever since the Middle Ages (when they were awarded to medieval knights), spurs have been gifted to certain individuals as a mark of their bravery or status.
-For example, members of the Papal Orders of Knighthood are given then directly by the pope while members of the Most Notable Order of the Garter are awarded them by Queen Elizabeth II of Great Britain.
+For example, members of the Papal Orders of Knighthood are given them directly by the pope while members of the Most Notable Order of the Garter are awarded them by King Charles III of Great Britain.

 What are riding spurs used for?